 Vehicles Approved as Light Commercial Vehicles

 Details of the correct tire pressure are located on the tire pressure label on the driver's door pillar.
 If the details on the tire pressure label differ from the details in the Manual, the details on the tire pressure label apply.
+This label reflects the tire and load information assigned to the specific vehicle configuration.

 2) This data was not yet available at the time of printing.